ViktorParkhomenko/Configuring-ASA-Basic-Settings-and-Firewall-Using-CLI/README.md

 direction.

-ASA(config)# access-list OUTSIDE-DMZ permit icmp any host 192.168.2.3 ASA(config)# access-list OUTSIDE-DMZ permit tcp any host 192.168.2.3 eq 80 ASA(config)# access-group OUTSIDE-DMZ in interface outside
+ASA(config)# access-list OUTSIDE-DMZ permit icmp any host 192.168.2.3

+ASA(config)# access-list OUTSIDE-DMZ permit tcp any host 192.168.2.3 eq 80

-Note: Unlike IOS ACLs, the ASA ACL permit statement must permit access to the internal private DMZ address.
-External hosts access the server using its public static NAT address, the ASA translates it to the internal host IP address, and then applies the ACL.
+ASA(config)# access-group OUTSIDE-DMZ in interface outside

 Step 4: Test access to the DMZ server.
 Test outside access to the DMZ - launch a ping test to the DMZ server to check for connectivity.
 Then, try and